danlix2000/Kafka-debezium-strimzi-operator/README.md

 - The Kafka Connect REST API is available as a service running on <connect_cluster_name>-connect-api:8083

-we can expose Connect REST API as a private ingress etc.
+we can use private ingress for  Connect REST API

 - Create connector